BerkeleyHCI/PolymorphicBlocks/getting-started.md

 ![Regulator current llimits vs. area](docs/ide_dse/plot_smd_min_vs_fpa.png)

 Since the minimum package parameter is a string (instead of a number), the values are equally spaced and the Y-position isn't meaningful other than for separating out points.
-However, this can give us a rough idea of how much area we can save if we consider using smaller parts.
+However, this can give us a rough idea of how much area we can save by using smaller parts.

 ## KiCad Import